On the 2nd of December, veteran actress and current Rajya Sabha MP, Jaya

 universal legal principle the justice must not only be done, but seen to be

-In this regard, the simple incarceration of these perpetrators, is for many not
+done.
+In this regard, the simple incarceration of these perpetrators, is for

-representatives of the principles of equity adopted by law.
-However, this system
+many not representatives of the principles of equity adopted by law.

-of retribution is not without its perils.
-Not only is the theory of retributive
+However, this system of retribution is not without its perils.
+Not only is the

-justice thoroughly outdated, the apex court of the country also feels that
+the Law Commission of the country in its report also feels that there has been

-there has been no uniformity in precedents and that this brings about the
+no uniformity in precedents and that this brings about the subjectivity of the

-under death row, are from economically vulnerable backgrounds, meaning, that
+death row, are from economically vulnerable backgrounds, meaning, that they do

-they do not have access to quality legal counsel which may be found to be a
+not have access to quality legal counsel which may be found to be a contributing